jardieljr/derivatives/README.md

 # Part II:  Pricing an European option : Airbus SE using our models

 We calculate the daily return of Airbus’s stock prices, and get the annual volatility of the past 10 years of 35.22%.
 So we set the annual volatility of the stock to be 35%.
 To compute this annual volatility, we compute the daily returns of the underlying stock.
-Using this distribution, we calculate its standard deviation and multiply it by square root of the number of traing days per year for this stock.
+Using this distribution, we calculate its standard deviation and multiply it by square root of the number of trading days per year for this stock.

 The continuously compounded dividend of the stock is 1.88%.
 We choose the 10-years Treasury bond yield to be the risk-free rate, which is 1.59%.
 This can be found easily on the internet on open-source financial platform such as Yahoo Finance.